 - PH 105.
 Environmental Science 3 hours.
 Broad coverage of the environmental problems which exist on the earth today and a study of the ecological principles and approaches for the solution of these problems.
 Fall.
-Spring. - PH 107.
-Environmental Science for Teachers 1 hour.
-An extension of Environmental Science exploring effective means of increasing environmental knowledge and awareness in a school situation.
-Prerequisite: PH 105 or concurrent.
-Fall odd years. - PH 109.
+Spring. - PH 109.
 Introduction to Physical Science 4 hours.
 For non-science majors.
 The language and practice of the physical sciences such as astronomy, chemistry, meteorology and physics, from the structure of the universe to the structure and properties of matter and the nature and functions of energy.
 One lab/week.
 Prerequisite: High school algebra or MA 099.
 Fall.
 Spring. - PH 122.
 Introduction to Astronomy 3 hours.
 A study of the sky, brief history of astronomy, tools used in astronomy, stars from birth to death, galaxies, cosmology, planets, meteorites, asteroids, comets, and the possibility of life on other worlds.
 Spring. - PH 305.
 Earth Science: Geology 4 hours.
 A study of the physical, chemical, and geological nature of the earth; the external forces and internal processes that make a unique and dynamic planet.
 One lab/week.
 Lab fee \$25.
 Fall. - PH 307.
 Earth Science: Soils and Water 2 hours.
 The physical principles and processes associated with soil formation, soil chemistry, surface waters and ground water.
 Topics will also include the interaction of these principles and processes with human populations and ecosystems.
 Prerequisite: CH 112.
 Spring. - PH 309.
 Earth Science: Meteorology 2 hours.
 A study of the earth's atmosphere with respect to weather elements, solar radiation and temperature, wind and pressure systems, storms and atmospheric disturbances, observations, maps and forecasting.
 Spring. - PH 315.
 General Physics I 5 hours.
 Description and causes of motion, using calculus and vector analysis.
 Analysis of motion using the laws of conservation of momentum and energy.
 Comparison between linear and rotational motion.
 Gravitation, with introduction of the "field" concept.
 Fluids and thermodynamics.
 Two laboratories per week.
 Prerequisite: Calculus I (may be taken concurrently).
+Fall.

-Fall. - PH 149/249/349/449.
-Special Topics in Physical Science 1-3 hours.
-Research projects selected by student in consultation with division staff members. - PH 365.
-General Physics II 5 hours.
+PH 149/249/349/449.
+Special Topics in Physical Science - 1-3 hours.
+Research projects selected by student in consultation with division staff members.

+PH 365.
+General Physics II - 5 hours.
 Static and current electricity, including the accompanying electric and magnetic fields.
 Electromagnetic waves, and wave motion in general.
 Einstein's special and general theories of relativity.
 Introduction to atomic and nuclear Physics.
 Two laboratories per week.
 Prerequisites: PH 315.
+Spring.

-Spring. - PH 376/476.
-Independent Study 1-3 hours.
+PH 376/476.
+Independent Study - 1-3 hours.
 Reading or research at a greater depth than in a normal class.
-Permission of the instructor, division dean and Chief Academic Officer.
+Permission of the instructor, division dean and Vice President of Academic Affairs.